Jesus knew He was susceptible to the charge of being a radical.

 Jesus answered him, “The first of all the commandments is: ‘Hear, O Israel, the Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
 And the second, like it, is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”

 Lord Jesus, draw me close to You!
 I want to fulfill the greatest commands to Love You with heart, soul, mind, and strength and to love my neighbor as myself.
-I want to fulfill Your call on my life to be holy and productive, loving and compassionate, creative and skilled.
+I want to fulfill Your call on my life to be holy and productive, loving and compassionate, creative, and skillful.
 Keep me from hate.
 Keep me from name-calling and all forms of derision.
 Help me be a peacemaker—a child of God!
 Amen and Amen.

 O to Be Like Thee